 In the cities, there is more gender equality.

 Oftentimes, we see a bridge that has been washed away by high water and fast currents.
 This is a way of life in Laos – bridges built, bridges washed away, and bridges rebuilt.

 At our last waterfall we saw a most unusual car.

 We were not sure if it was abandoned or still in use.
 I noticed that there was clothing stuffed in the back window.

-Right then a fresh out of the river a 25 year old named Claymore from Belgium greeted us.
-He and his brother Maximilian are traveling on a grand adventure of their own.
+Right then fresh out of the river a 25-year-old named Claymore from Belgium greeted us.
+He and his brother Maximillian are traveling on a grand adventure of their own.
 The route is posted on the top of their trunk.
 Here is their progress to date: